RAG4J/rag4j.github.io/_posts/2025-01-08-article-java-magazine-2025.markdown

 LOGGER.info("Question: {}", question);
 LOGGER.info("Answer: {}", answer);
 ```
+This is step three in the sample repository.

 ## Quality measurement
 The final step is the measure the quality of your solution.
 The quality of a RAG solution consists of three parts the diagram below shows the different parts of the quality measurement.